Intel® Bug Bounty Program Terms

 Bug Bounty Reporting

-- You are reporting in an individual capacity or, if employed by another company, you have that company’s written approval to submit a report to Intel’s Bug Bounty program.
+- You are reporting in your individual capacity or, if you are employed by a company or other entity and are reporting on behalf of your employer, you have your employer’s written approval to submit a report to the Intel® Bug Bounty Program.

 - You are at least 18 years of age, and, if considered a minor in your place of residence, you have your parent’s or legal guardian’s permission prior to reporting.

-- You are not a resident of a US-embargoed country.
+- You are not a resident of a U.S. Government embargoed country.

-- You are not on a US list of sanctioned individuals.
+- You are not on a U.S. Government list of sanctioned individuals.

 - You are not currently nor have been an employee of Intel Corporation, or an Intel subsidiary, within 6 months prior to submitting a report.